tweirtx/ReMatch/README.md

 ![](webdash.png)

 ## Installation
-If you are interested in self-hosting your own copy, check out ## [WINDOWS\_INSTALL.md](WINDOWS_INSTALL.md) if you're a Windows user and [POSIX\_INSTALL.md](POSIX_INSTALL.md) if you are using it on Linux or macOS.
-These files are still a work in progress, but they will be complete soon.
+If you are interested in self-hosting your own copy, check out [WINDOWS\_INSTALL.md](WINDOWS_INSTALL.md) if you're a Windows user and [POSIX\_INSTALL.md](POSIX_INSTALL.md) if you are using it on Linux or macOS.

+In addition, you may need to take extra steps to set up for your inputs.
+If for example you are using ReMatch for FRC, you need to follow [FRC_CONFIG.md](FRC_CONFIG.md) for ReMatch to work properly.

 ## Usage
 There are multiple ways to use ReMatch.
 The simplest is to email me at the email address listed on my GitHub profile and request a ReMatch job for your event.